-We implemented a filtering pipeline to pool high-quality antibody structures from AbDb[14] and built a dataset (AbAgDb) which consists of 177 antibodies with bound and unbound structures.
-Currently, we limit the type of antibody to those with conventional Fvs containing both $V{\rm H}$ and $V{\rm L}$ domains.
-Compared with a previously published dataset for antibody-antigen cases[22], our dataset has expanded the number of antigen types and examples.
+Currently, our dataset is confined to structures of conventional variable fragments ($F{v}s$) containing both V_H and V_L domains.
+Compared with a previously published dataset for antibody-antigen structures[28], our dataset has expanded the number of antigen types and examples.
 We believe that maintaining this dataset is beneficial for the development of new computational tools for antibody-related tasks, such as epitope prediction and antibody-antigen complex prediction.
-As reviewed in a recent survey[2], one of the major challenges in developing computational tools for antibody development is data completeness.
+As reviewed recently[2], one of the major challenges in developing computational tools for antibody development is data completeness.

 We investigated the conformational changes of each CDR loop using global and local fitting while excluding changes resulting from differences in the packing of V_H and V_L domains.
-In summary, the local C{α} conformation of the non-H3 CDRs changes by ≤ 1.0 Å in 98.5% of cases and by ≤ 2.0 Å in 99.5% of cases indicating that significant conformational changes are rare.
-In CDR-H3, these percentages drop to 83.6% (≤ 1.0 Å) and 94.9% (≤ 2.0 Å) indicating that conformational change is more common but still unusual.
+In summary, the local $C\alpha$ conformation of CDRs other than CDR-H3 changes by $\leq 1.0 \text{Å}$ in 98.5% of cases and by $\leq 2.0 \text{Å}$ in 99.5% of cases, indicating that large conformational changes are rare.
+In CDR-H3, these percentages drop to 83.6% ($\leq 1.0 \text{Å}$) and 94.9% ($\leq 2.0 \text{Å}$) indicating that conformational change is more common, but still unusual.
 See Table 3.

-However, when we look at the global C α RMSD, we find that smaller percentages of all CDRs have C α RMSD below either 1.0Å or 2.0Å indicating loop flapping.
-For the non-CDR-H3 loops, the global and local percentages are almost the same when looking at ≤ 2.0 Å indicating only a minor flapping effect, but this is much more frequent in CDR-H3 (Table 3).
+However, when we look at the global $C\alpha$ RMSD, we find that smaller percentages of all CDRs have $C\alpha$ RMSD below either 1.0Å or 2.0Å, indicating loop flapping.
+For the non-CDR-H3 loops, the global and local percentages are almost the same when looking at RMSDs \leq 2.0Å, indicating only a minor flapping effect, but this is much more frequent in CDR-H3 (Table 3).
+Our findings agree with early work by Bajorath et al.[17] who studied just seven antibody structures (two bound and five unbound) and found that local fitting generally showed a $C\alpha$ RMSD of up to 0.5Å while global fitting showed 1.5-2.7Å.

 We went on to cluster unbound CDR conformations in backbone torsion angles to create 'AP clusters' followed by Cartesian cluster merging to create 'Canonical clusters'.
 This approach was applied to all six CDRs.
-We then classified the conformational change on binding into four categories: 'identical AP cluster', 'AP-cluster shift', 'canonical-cluster shift', and 'noncanonical structure' as described in Table 1.
-In most cases, the bound conformation does not change, at least at the level of a canonical cluster.
-For the non-CDR-H3 loops, 1-3% change canonical cluster and 0-2% change to a conformation not observed in a canonical cluster in unbound antibodies.
-For CDR-H3, a change in conformation is more common and more pronounced, with 12% changing to a canonical cluster seen in other unbound antibodies, and 11% changing to a conformation not seen in other unbound antibodies (Table 4).
+We then classified the conformational change on binding into four categories: 'identical AP cluster', 'AP-cluster shift', 'canonical-cluster shift', and 'noncanonical structure', as described in Table 1.

+In most cases, CDR conformation does not change on binding, at least at the level of a canonical cluster.
+Specifically, for non-CDR-H3 loops, approximately 1-3% undergo a change in canonical cluster, and 0-2% change to a conformation not observed in canonical clusters of unbound antibodies (Table 4).
+While CDR-H3 loops are more likely to change conformation (either adopting non-canonical conformations or going through canonical cluster shifts) than the other CDR loops, the vast majority (87%, 'Sum(NR)' Table 4) of bound CDR-H3 loops that can be found in the unbound conformational space.
+Only around 12% of CDR-H3 loops shift to a canonical cluster observed in other unbound antibodies, while 11% adopt conformations not seen in unbound antibodies (Table 4).

-While these are rare, when we see canonical class shifts, they are all changes to conformations seen in a different antibody.
-The only exceptions are in three antibodies where three CDR-H3 loops change to a conformation seen in a different entry for the same antibody.
+Canonical class shifts are rare, but when we do see them, they are all changes to conformations seen in a different antibody, with the exception of three antibodies in which the CDR-H3 loops change to a conformation seen in a different entry for the same antibody, indicating flexibility in the CDR-H3 of these three antibodies.